retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

       </tbody>
     </table>

-If there are a lot events in our data we can specify the list of them in order to make output more easy to analyse.
+If there are a lot of events in our data you can specify the list of them in order to make output more easy to analyse.
 For that purpose we have the parameter ``event_list``:

 .. code:: ipython3